 Australia’s property market has been largely insulated from the broader decline in prices due to the repayment holiday schemes which has prevented the surge of distress sales and listings from entering the market.

-Google trends show the real story on Australian Property.
-There is a big increase in the number of people interested to buy a home, but no change in the number of people who want to sell.
+There is a considerable increase in the number of people interested to buy a home, but no change in the number of people who want to sell.

 So what will happen to Australia’s property market due to COVID-19?